Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

-Investigating the parameter distribution in \autoref{fig:eval-overview}, we see that quantization can be obstructive for our attack because a large parameter change as observed for $L^0$ regularization can significantly affect $\beta$ and thereby the entire quantization output.
-Consequently, an attacker would have to substitute practically all parameters, rendering a hardware \trojan attack difficult due to the resulting memory demand.
-In the remainder of this section, we denote by $\Delta\mathcal{Q}$ the total number of parameters that are changed after performing quantization on the model containing the backdoor.
+\textbf{Quantization as a Hurdle.} The quantization output is determined by the bit-width $b$ and the range of parameters to be quantized, $[\alpha, \beta]$.
+These parameters determine the discrete $2^b-1$ \emph{bins} between $\alpha$ and $\beta$ into which the floating-point values are assigned.
+From the parameter distribution in \autoref{fig:eval-overview}, we see that quantization can be obstructive for our attack because a large parameter change, as observed for $L^0$ regularization, can significantly affect $\beta$ and thereby the entire quantization output.
+Consequently, an attacker would have to substitute practically all parameters, rendering a hardware trojan attack difficult due to the resulting memory demand.
+We denote by $\Delta\mathcal{Q}$ the total number of parameters that are changed after performing quantization on the model containing the backdoor.
 Ideally, we have $\Delta\mathcal{S} = \Delta\mathcal{Q}$, \ie, the quantization of the model does not further impact the sparsity of the backdoor.
-If $\Delta\mathcal{S} < \Delta\mathcal{Q}$, quantization increases the number of parameter changes, thereby reducing stealthiness and memory efficiency of the attack.
-To compute $\Delta\mathcal{Q}$, we use the quantizer shipped with the Vitis AI toolkit in its standard configuration and count the differences in bytes that correspond to the parameters.
+If $\Delta\mathcal{S} < \Delta\mathcal{Q}$, quantization increases the number of parameter changes, thereby reducing the stealthiness and memory efficiency of the attack.
+To compute $\Delta\mathcal{Q}$, we use the quantizer shipped with the Xilinx Vitis AI toolkit in its standard configuration and count the differences in bytes.

-\textbf{Influence of Trigger Size, Model, and Dataset} In the following, we evaluate the influence of the learning model, the trigger size, and the underlying dataset on the sparsity $\Delta\mathcal{S}$, the number of parameter changes after quantization $\Delta\mathcal{Q}$, and the test accuracy $\Delta\mathcal{A}$ achieved by the backdoored model compared to the original one, see \autoref{dpu_trojan::tab::regularization_eval} and \autoref{tab:face-recognition}.
+\textbf{Influence of Trigger Size, Model, and Dataset.} In the following, we evaluate the influence of the trigger size, model architecture, and dataset on the sparsity $\Delta\mathcal{S}$, the number of parameter changes after quantization $\Delta\mathcal{Q}$, and the difference in test accuracy $\Delta\mathcal{A}$ compared to the original $\theta^*$, see \autoref{dpu_trojan::tab::regularization_eval} and \autoref{tab:face-recognition}.

-\textbf{Size of the Trigger.} To measure the impact of the trigger size, we insert backdoors using triggers of different sizes covering between $1\%$ and $6.25\%$ of the input images, see \autoref{dpu_trojan::subtab::trigger_size_eval}.
-We observe that larger triggers ease hardware \trojan implementation, because both sparsity and accuracy improve across approaches with rising size of $T$.
-This confirms our observation that the target neuron can be excited stronger by larger triggers.
+\textbf{Size of the Trigger.} To measure the impact of the trigger size, we use triggers covering between $1\%$ and $6.25\%$ of the input images.
+The corresponding results are shown in \autoref{dpu_trojan::subtab::trigger_size_eval}.
+Larger triggers ease hardware \trojan implementation, because sparsity and accuracy improve with increasing size of $T$.
+This confirms our observation that the target neuron can be excited stronger by larger triggers in the input.
 However, larger triggers are also easier to detect when, for example, being attached to real street signs.

 $L^0$ regularization results in extremely sparse backdoors.
 For example, only three changes are sufficient to achieve 90\% \ac{DSR} for a trigger covering $4\%$ of the input image.
 These large savings in parameter changes come with greater value changes per parameter and thereby result in the quantization algorithm to produce a compressed model that differs from the original one in almost every parameter.
 Hence, $L^1$ and $L^2$ regularization are a better fit since they reduce the parameter changes compared to the baseline method of Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018} significantly while keeping value changes small enough to not impact quantization of unchanged parameters.